ARTICLE I – NAME

 SECTION I – Designation of Officers

-The officers of the Association shall be a President, a Past-President, a Vice-President, a Secretary, a Treasurer, a representative from and nominated by RAMC and the ARUCC representative.
-Officers shall be elected so that where possible each province shall be represented.
+The officers of the Association shall be a President, a Past-President, a Vice-President, a Secretary, a Treasurer, the RAMC chair, a representative from and nominated by ARC, a Communications Officer, and the ARUCC representative.
+Officers shall be elected so that, where possible, each province within the Atlantic region shall be represented.

 SECTION II – Executive Committee

-The officers named in Section I shall constitute the Executive Committee with power to fix the time and place of Association general meetings, Interchange and conferences/workshops as provided in the By-Laws.
-The Executive Committee shall conduct the business of the Association in the period between general meetings, an expected period of two years.
+The officers named in Section I (Article IV) shall constitute the Executive Committee with power to fix the time and place of Association general meetings, Interchange and conferences/workshops as provided in the By-Laws.
+The Executive Committee shall conduct the business of the Association in the period between general meetings.

 ARTICLE V – AMENDMENTS